jimmyz/familysearch-rb/README.md

     response = client.get(client.discovery['links']['current-user-person']['href'])
     response.status #=> 200

-	# The response contains a Hash object on the body attribute.
+	  # The response body contains a FamilySearch::Gedcomx::FamilySearch object.
+    # This is technically a Hash, so you could do the following
     response.body['persons'][0]['display']['name']

+    # The FamilySearch::Gedcomx::FamilySearch object also provides convenience methods
+    # and the hash elements have method accessors
+    person = response.body.persons[0]
+    person.full_name #=> "Marshall P Felch"
+    person.surname #=> "Felch"
+    person.birth # => a FamilySearch::Gedcomx::Fact object

 ## Discovery Resource